mkmcdonald/Matt-s-DOM-Utils/README.md

 ### Types

-*Utils* provides an object for every specified `nodeType` based upon the DOM 4 spec
+*Utils* provides an object containing every specified `nodeType` based upon the DOM 4 spec.

 ### Is

-*Utils* provides identification tests, This includes test for DOM nodes as well as "host objects".
+*Utils* provides identification tests.
+These include tests for document tree node-like objects as well as "host objects".
 Utilizing these tests allows scripts to degrade gracefully.

 ### Can

-*Utils* provides various capability tests.
+*Utils* provides various capability tests for core features.

 ### Helpers

 *Utils* provides public helper methods for common library tasks.
-Most commonly, the module is used for static array conversion.
+Most commonly, the module is used for array-like object conversion.

 ### Node

 *Utils* provides a set of wrappers for various methods of of the `Node` interface.
-In particular, this includes `appendChild` and `removeChild`.
+In particular, this includes `Node::appendChild` and `Node::removeChild`.

 See [./Tests/Node](./Tests/Node "Node Tests") for examples.